smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!-- InteractiveLogon_NumberOfPreviousLogonsToCache-Description-Begin -->
 <!-- Description-Source-DDF -->
 Interactive logon: Number of previous logons to cache (in case domain controller isn't available) Each unique user's logon information is cached locally so that, in the event that a domain controller is unavailable during subsequent logon attempts, they're able to log on.
 The cached logon information is stored from the previous logon session.
 If a domain controller is unavailable and a user's logon information isn't cached, the user is prompted with this message: There are currently no logon servers available to service the logon request.
 In this policy setting, a value of 0 disables logon caching.
 Any value above 50 only caches 50 logon attempts.
 Windows supports a maximum of 50 cache entries and the number of entries consumed per user depends on the credential.
 For example, a maximum of 50 unique password user accounts can be cached on a Windows system, but only 25 smart card user accounts can be cached because both the password information and the smart card information are stored.
 When a user with cached logon information logs on again, the user's individual cached information is replaced.
 Default: Windows Server 2008: 25 All Other Versions: 10.

+> [!NOTE]
+> This setting previously showed as applicable to Windows 11, version 24H2 [10.0.26100] and later in error.
+MDM solutions may show as applicable to that version until a future release.
 <!-- InteractiveLogon_NumberOfPreviousLogonsToCache-Description-End -->

 <!-- InteractiveLogon_NumberOfPreviousLogonsToCache-Editable-Begin -->